pdgilbert/hw_dht11/README.md

 Relative to https://github.com/pdgilbert/rust-integration-testing/examples/rtic/dht_rtic:
 - there is no attempt to generalized for many MCU devices.
-- released versions of crates are used, rather git versions.
+- released versions of crates are used, rather than git versions.
 - code is in scr/main.rs rather than examples/.

 In my on-going projects the DHT-11 sensor has been abandoned in favour of other sensors such as AHT-10.